-If you buy something through a link on this page, we may earn a small commission.
-How this works.
+We include products we think are useful for our readers.
+If you buy through links on this page, we may earn a small commission.
+Here’s our process.

-Most people tolerate gluten just fine.
+Most people can tolerate gluten with no adverse effects.

 However, it can cause problems for people with certain health conditions.

 Celiac disease, also spelled as coeliac disease, is the most severe form of gluten intolerance.
 It affects about 1% of the population.

 It is an autoimmune disorder in which the body treats gluten as a foreign invader.
 The immune system

 The most common symptoms of celiac disease are: